trees, woods, sunlight

 Our ambition

-We acknowledge that the nature of our mining operations across their life cycle can have direct impacts on biodiversity (e.g., clearing of native vegetation), but also dependencies for safe and reliable operations on the services provided by healthy and functioning ecosystems (e.g., stable water supply and climate regulation).
+We acknowledge the nature of our mining operations across their life cycle can have direct impacts on biodiversity (e.g. clearing of native vegetation), but also dependencies for safe and reliable operations on the services provided by healthy and functioning ecosystems (e.g. stable water supply and climate regulation).

-Our 2030 Healthy environment goal is designed to drive BHP’s contribution to national and global efforts to halt and reverse biodiversity loss, by seeking to create nature-positive2 outcomes by having at least 30 per cent of the land and water we steward3 under conservation, restoration or regenerative practices by the end of FY2023.
+Our 2030 Healthy environment goal is designed as part of our contribution to national and global efforts to halt and reverse biodiversity loss.
+Our 2030 Healthy environment goal is to create nature-positive1 outcomes by having at least 30 per cent of the land and water we steward2 under conservation, restoration or regenerative practices by the end of FY2023.

-2Nature positive is defined by the World Business Council for Sustainable Development (WBCSD)/TNFD as ‘A high-level goal and concept describing a future state of nature (e.g. biodiversity, ecosystem services and natural capital) which is greater than the current state.’
-It includes land and water management practices that halt and reverse nature loss – that is, supporting healthy, functioning ecosystems.
+Nature-positive is defined by the TNFD Glossary version 1.0 as ‘A high-level goal and concept describing a future state of nature (e.g. biodiversity, ecosystem services and natural capital) which is greater than the current state’.
+We understand it includes land and water management practices that halt and reverse nature loss – that is, supporting healthy, functioning ecosystems.
+BHP intends to review this definition in FY2025, in light of the recently revised TNFD Glossary version 2.0 (June 2024) definition of nature positive.

 Our approach and position